ltl10121314/Auto-GTAP/README.md

 # Auto-GTAP

-Auto-GTAP combines all steps of running a GTAP-based research project under a single framework.
+Auto-GTAP combines all steps of running a GTAP-based research project into a single automated framework.

 ## Why use Auto-GTAP?

 In principle, a GTAP simulation can be run with a single command.
-However, the reality is that the process tends to be much more complicated.
-A typical GTAP-based research project will need to build balance a database, calculate shocks, and shuffle around various files at each stage, in addition to running the simulation itself, all before finally exporting simulation results.
+However, GTAP-based research projects usually contain more than just the model simulation.
+A project may also need to build a database, change aggregations, modify parameters, calculate shocks, or run multiple simulations, all the while shuffle around various files at each stage.
+While a single model simulation is already automated, these other task are not.

-While the simulation is an automated process, these ambient task require require user interaction.
-Auto-GTAP aims to provide a unified framework to lift these ambient tasks into the build toolchain.
-The goal is to increase the speed and replicability of GTAP-based analyses, by reducing the amount of manual orchestration required.
+Auto-GTAP combines all these tasks into a single automated framework.
+By reducing the amount of manual orchestration required to run a GTAP project, Auto-GTAP will increase the speed and replicability of your analysis.

 ## Getting started